timamus/linux-mint-install-apps/README.md

 3. ROOT PARTITION
    Select the free space → Create partition
    a.
 Size → use all remaining available space
    b.
-Filesystem → select btrfs or ext4
+Type for the new partition → select Primary
    c.
-Encrypted → check the box and enter the password
+Location for the new partition → select Beginning of this space
    d.
+Use as → select physical volume for encryption
+   e.
+Choose a security key → enter your password
+   f.
+Confirm the security key → confirm your password
-Mountpoint → select / (root) → OK
+   g.
+Find the "/dev/mapper/sda3_crypt" partition with ext4 type, click change, then Mount point → select / (root) → OK

 Device for boot loader installation: /dev/sda SOME_DISK_NAME (SIZE)